lukelarsen/lukelarsen.com/src/lightning-league.md

 ## Purpose and Goal

 A small group of pickleball players and myself would organize a small group to play pickleball each week.
 We quickly found more and more people wanted to join our group.
 Things got out of hand quickly.
 It became hard to tell who was coming, who should play who, and many other problems.
 I volunteered to make a website to help organize things.
 Another member of the group, [Adam Record](https://www.adamrecordmusic.com/), also volunteered to get some initial designs done.
-Since then we have had over 150 players sign up.
+Since then, we have had over 150 players sign up.
 We’ve used the system to play each week.
 It has saved us a lot of time.
 Huzzah!
-Since then I’ve been putting together a system that will allow organizations to create their own leagues.
+To advance the system, I’ve been putting together features that will allow organizations to create their own leagues.
 Then players can search for leagues in their area to get more play in.

 -
     - {% image "./src/images/pages/lightning-league/league-list.png", "Lightning League Mobile List Page", "30vw" %}